AST 425 -- Research Topics in Astronomy and Astrophysics

 briefly (10 min) describe the plans for the project - as

-consulted with the adviser - during the class meetings on Sep 30
+consulted with the adviser - during class meetings (tentatively,

 - Discuss goals and expectations for the project with your